Restraining Orders in Miami

 In Florida, after you are served a restraining order you have the right to challenge the allegations that have been brought against you.
 Perhaps you were accused of assaulting your spouse or an ex-girlfriend in some way.
 You may have been accused of stalking or harassment.
 Whatever the particular case, you do have the right to a hearing, wherein a judge will review the restraining order and will make a determination as to whether to make it more permanent or to cancel it entirely.
 Although you do not have to retain legal counsel for this hearing, having a lawyer at your side will most likely be extremely beneficial.
 After all, the alleged victim may have an attorney of their own, and you will need a professional to tell your side of the story and represent your interests.

 Learn more about how you can challenge your restraining order by talking to a Miami criminal lawyer today.
-Contact our firm for a free consultation!
+Contact our firm or take a few minutes to fill out a free case evaluation form!